Updated · Jan 27, 2023

 - You can also choose between available online tools such as DNSChecker or MXToolbox.

-- If you feel comfortable with the Terminal program (for Mac OS), the Command Prompt (on a Windows machine) or the command line interface (for Linux OS), you can execute one of the following commands to locate the DNS records: dig, host or nslookup.
+- If you feel comfortable with the Terminal program (for Mac OS), the Command Prompt (on Windows), or the command line interface (for Linux OS), you can execute one of the following commands to locate the DNS records: dig, host or nslookup.

 Domain name: type the domain you seek DNS lookup for